It is a derived from Greek word meaning like ‘Flash of Light’ – may occur quite abruptly.

 – Postpartum care.

 4) Crystalloid solution (RL) is started.
-Total fluid should not exceed the previous 24 hours urinary output + 1000ml. infusion of balanced salt solution should be at 1ml/kg/hr.
+Total fluid should not exceed the previous 24 hours urinary output + 1000ml. infusion of the balanced salt solution should be at 1ml/kg/hr.
 CVP monitoring is needed for a patient with severe HTN & reduced urine output.

 5) To prevent infection ceftriaxone 1 gm IV twice daily is given.